16 Things to do in Manchester

 Manchester would not be the same without its wide range of coffee shops.
 Apart from the classic Costa, Caffè Nero and Starbucks, you can really find great coffee from independent roasters.

-16 Things to do in Manchester
+All the best things to do in Manchester

 There’s always a new selection of coffees coming from different parts of the world so if you love coffee, keep an eye out for the best blends and ask the barista what’s on offer that day.